the-pawel-wojcik/kdc-kappa-for-coupled/readme.md

 # KDC Hamitonian parameters
 These scripts find the diabatic potential along coupling modes in the KDC Hamiltonian.
-The input requires the linear diabatic coupling (lambda) and the adiabatic surfaces along on both of the coupled states.
+The input requires the linear diabatic coupling (lambda) and the adiabatic surfaces along both of the coupled states.

 ## How to use this